Reframed a low-adoption private beta into a scalable, monetizable agent platform ahead of public launch.

 Building a platform that can scale across products and teams

-The goal was to create a scalable foundation that connects with Algolia’s broader ecosystem.
-Agent Studio was designed not just for individual agent builders, but as an platform layer that other teams and external developers could build on top of.
+Agent Studio was designed not just for individual builders, but as infrastructure that other teams and external developers could build upon.

-The Problem: AI configuration felt abstract.
-Users couldn’t see how changes affected agent behavior in the same page, making iteration slow.
+AI configuration felt abstract.
+Users couldn't see how changes affected agent behavior, making iteration slow and frustrating.

 3️⃣ Ability to monitor your agent and iterate